alpacahq/alpaca-trade-api-python/README.md

 ```

 ### Asyncio Rest module
-The `rest_async.py` module now provides an asyncion approach to retrieiving the historic data.<br>
+The `rest_async.py` module now provides an asyncion approach to retrieving the historic data.<br>
-This module is, and thus may have expensions in the near future to support more endpoints.<br>
+This module is, and thus may have expansions in the near future to support more endpoints.<br>
 It provides a much faster way to retrieve the historic data for multiple symbols.<br>
 Under the hood we use the [aiohttp](https://docs.aiohttp.org/en/stable/) library.<br>
 We provide a code sample to get you started with this new approach and it is located [here](examples/historic_async.py).<br>